 Animated 'Penguin' theme at Xmas time (automatically uses pback.jpg as the background)

-You can make you own GFXMenu (which has to be compiled each time you change it) by following Windows Tutorial 21 here.
-This tutorial uses the same files as in the GFXBoot folder included in E2B.
+You can make you own GFXMenu (which has to be compiled each time you change it) by following Windows Tutorial 21 here

-Your GFX Menu file (e.g. message or GFX-BOOT.GFX) must be under the /_ISO folder (the path specified in the MyE2B.cfg file is relative to the \_ISO folder) and you must specify the file path in your MyE2B.cfg file, e.g. set GFX=message if in the \_ISO folder or...
+Your GFX Menu file (e.g. message or GFX-BOOT.GFX) must be under the /_ISO folder (the path specified in the MyE2B.cfg file is relative to the \_ISO folder) and you must specify the relative file path in your MyE2B.cfg file (e.g. use set GFX=message if the message file is in the \_ISO folder).

-This is the sample GFXBoot Menu message file included in the download (with some extra ISOs added).
+This is the sample GFXBoot Menu message theme included in the download (with some extra ISOs added).

-Note that menu hotkeys are not supported in a GFX Menu.
+Note that menu entry hotkeys are not supported in a GFX Menu.

 Limitations of GFX Menus